|

 incident When Joe shot Aaron?
 Where did he go, what did he do?

-The story as told to me by my grandfather was that at some point
+The story as told to me by my grandfather was th

 after Aaron was shot, Joe and Dan’s attention was diverted to the